Project Overview

 In 2019, the UK government announced that media freedom would become its number one foreign policy issue.
 Then Foreign Secretary Jeremy Hunt appointed Amal Clooney as the UK’s Special Envoy on Media Freedom and launched the Global Campaign for Media Freedom (GCMF).
 The campaign includes:

-• Media Freedom Coalition of 35+ member states that have pledged to lobby against those who harm journalists.
+• A Media Freedom Coalition of 35+ member states that have pledged to lobby against those who harm journalists.
 The coalition is co- chaired by Canada and the UK.

 • A High-Level Panel of Legal Experts developing tools to promote media freedom.